Employee Retention 101: Enabling Your Organization's Talent to Succeed

 How an organization makes the shift from talent management to talent enablement varies widely, but there are several key areas of focus to consider, some of which we’ll explore in more detail later in this series.

 1. Performance Conversations: Yes, performance conversations are still necessary in a talent enablement approach.
-However, recognize the difference between a performance conversation with your manager who is ready to rehash every mistake you’ve made over the last 90 days, vs. one with your leader who coached you on those shortcomings on the spot, and is instead prepared to focus on providing developmental challenges and stretch assignments to move you forward.
-Employees with the second boss are much more inclined to stay with their current employer.
+However, recognize the difference between a performance conversation with your manager who is ready to rehash every mistake you’ve made over the last 90 days, vs. one with your leader who coached you on those shortcomings on the spot and is instead prepared to focus on providing developmental challenges and stretch assignments to move you forward.
+Employees with a second boss are much more inclined to stay with their current employer.

-5. Policy: Again, there are some critical pieces of business in which “managing” is necessary – HR is no exception.
+3. Policy: Again, there are some critical pieces of business in which “managing” is necessary – HR is no exception.
 The most forward-looking organizations embracing talent enablement will still need an HR policy.
 However, if the organization maintains a people-first mentality, then that should also carry to policy.
 HR can help to be a bridge to collect the voice of the employee, and ensure that when possible it is incorporated into a reasonable and well-structured HR policy.

-7. Technology: As a leader of an organization, a team of employees that is well-trained, engaged in professional development, and receiving regular and constructive performance feedback is a dream.
+4. Technology: As a leader of an organization, a team of employees that is well-trained, engaged in professional development, and receiving regular and constructive performance feedback is a dream.
 However, to take the dream a step further, that team also needs to be able to be accessible to you.
 Technology solutions can assist in tracking the progress made in these efforts and monitoring employee skills and aptitude to ensure that they are considered for any opportunity that they may be well-suited for.

 Talent enablement is not a strategy in which simple boxes can be checked to say it is complete.
 Embracing this approach will require the organization’s full leadership team, with a big lift and dedication from HR.
 However, because it is a broad philosophy, there is certainly a method of implementation that will work for your organization.
 And, if implemented correctly, it will improve your organization’s productivity, your team’s morale, your staff retention and ultimately, your bottom line.